Uncle Marvel: Fictional character biography

 Uncle Marvel continued to appear in the Marvel Family stories through 1948, at which time the character was quietly dropped.
 He returned to the Marvel Family comics when DC Comics began publishing new stories and reprints under the title Shazam! in 1973, he was put into suspended animation, along with many other Fawcett characters, explained as an attack gone wrong by the Sivana family.
 He again takes over Shazam Incorporated.
 After forty years of appearing in the Marvel Family comics, Uncle Dudley was revamped in 1987 along with the rest of the Shazam! franchise.
-In Roy Thomas and Tom Mandrake's four-issue 1987 miniseries Shazam!: The New Beginning, the character became Dudley Batson, an actual blood uncle of young Billy Batson, Captain Marvel's alter-ego.
+In Roy Thomas and Tom Mandrake's four-issue 1987 miniseries Shazam!: The New Beginning, the character is reimagined as Billy Batson's biological uncle.

-A second revamped version of Uncle Marvel was introduced in Jerry Ordway's Power of Shazam! graphic novel in 1994 and a resulting ongoing comic book series of the same name, rendering Thomas and Mandrake's version non-canonical.
-In Ordway's stories, Dudley H. Dudley is the janitor at Billy Batson's school, who looks out for the homeless boy and inadvertently learns that Billy is also the alter ego of Captain Marvel.
-This revelation leads Dudley to be involved in a number of Marvel Family adventures, including one story (The Power of Shazam! #11 and #12) in which Dudley temporarily gains superpowers (and the "Uncle Marvel" costume of the original version of the character) thanks to Ibis the Invincible.
-Dudley continued to appear in The Power of Shazam! for the duration of the series as a recurring supporting character, often paired with Tawky Tawny, an anthropomorphic tiger friend of Captain Marvel's who becomes Dudley's roommate.
+A second revamped version of Uncle Marvel was introduced in Jerry Ordway's Power of Shazam! graphic novel in 1994 and a resulting ongoing comic book series of the same name, rendering Thomas and Mandrake's version non-canon.
+In Ordway's stories, Dudley is the janitor at Billy Batson's school, who looks out for him and inadvertently learns his secret identity.
+This revelation leads Dudley to be involved in a number of Marvel Family adventures, including one story (The Power of Shazam! #11 and #12) in which Ibis the Invincible gives him superpowers.
+Dudley continued to appear in The Power of Shazam! for the duration of the series as a recurring supporting character, often paired with Tawky Tawny, an anthropomorphic tiger and friend of Captain Marvel.

-Following the cancellation of The Power of Shazam! in 1999, "Uncle" Dudley virtually disappeared from DC Comics publications, save for a short cameo in 52 #16 at the wedding of Marvel Family related characters Black Adam and Isis and two brief cameos in Jerry Ordway-illustrated issues of Justice Society of America in 2009 (Vol. 3, #24 and #28).
-Uncle Dudley was more prominently featured in the two-issue Convergence tie-in Convergence: Shazam! in 2015, as well as a brief cameo in the "Thunderworld" issue - issue #4 - of Grant Morrison's miniseries The Multiversity.
+Following the cancellation of The Power of Shazam! in 1999, Dudley virtually disappeared from DC Comics publications, save for cameos in 52 and Justice Society of America.
+He appears more prominently in Convergence and The Multiversity.

+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52" reboot.
+Dudley H. Dudley was a homeless man in Camp Pacto who befriended Mary Bromfield when she saved him from a man named Babel.
+Dudley was later kidnapped and held in the basement of Fawcett Community College by Babel's employers where he would have been experimented on by Georgia Sivana.
+He was rescued by Mary and Darla Dudley.

+Dudley later became Uncle Marvel and helped Billy Batson rescue Mary from some Submen.
+Billy learned about Mary's connection with Dudley as he did community service and wielded a crowbar to fight anyone who causes trouble.
+When Freddy gets controlled by the Amber Lightning, he tries to attack Dudley until Shazam comes to his aid.

+Uncle Marvel later assists Tawky Tawny into fighting the Jeepers.

+Powers and abilities

+Uncle Marvel was an expert actor and was also good at the act of deception.

+The Prime-Earth depiction of Uncle Marvel had him sporting charisma where he claims to have enough of it to make a lot of friends.

+Equipment

+The Prime-Earth version of Uncle Marvel carries around a crowbar.